NAL-i5K/GFF3toolkit/docs/gff3_sort.md

 6. -v, --version
     - show program's version number and exit
 7. -r, --reference
-    - Sort seqID does not end with a number
+    - Sort scaffold (seqID) by order of appearance in gff3 file (default is by number)

 ## Example: